kr-jschoi/jongseo.github.io/content/authors/admin/_index.md

     url: https://www.thordrive.ai/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include motion planning for autonomous vehicles and robotics.
+bio: My research interests include motion planning and multi-agent planning for autonomous vehicles and robotics.

 # Interests to show in About widget
 interests:
   - Motion Planning
+  - Multi-agent Path Planning
   - Autonomous vehicles
   - Robotics